-Given its discretionary nature, the DDEG will contribute to the attainment of service delivery outcomes across the sectors under the mandate of LGs.
-The DDEG should not only be used by LGs to construct and complete priority infrastructure projects, it should also be used to ensure that the constructed infrastructure is functional and serves the intended needs of the citizens.
+Given its discretionary nature, the DDEG will contribute to the attainment of service delivery outcomes across the Programmes under the mandate of LGs.
+The DDEG should not only be used by LGs to construct and complete priority infrastructure projects, but also be used to ensure that the constructed infrastructure is functional and serves the intended needs of the citizens.

-1 It is also expected that the DDEG guidelines can be used for new multi-sectoral funding such as e.g. climate related finance.
+1It is also expected that the DDEG guidelines can be used for new multi-sectoral funding such as e.g. climate related finance.